rouxru/bookbot/README.md

 It is a script which generates a report based on a given book

 # To Run:
-* Create a folder called books
+* Create a folder called "books"
 * create a text file called "frankenstein.txt"
 * Copy and paste the Frankenstein book into the text file from here - https://raw.githubusercontent.com/asweigart/codebreaker/master/frankenstein.txt